Back to jobs

 Lead Enterprise Execution

-• Partner closely with Finance, People, and functional leaders on systems roadmap, prioritization, and vendor strategy
+• Partner with Finance, Product, and functional leaders on systems roadmap and vendor strategy, ensuring technology enables operational visibility, collaboration, and efficiency.

 Be a Senior Leader at Brooklinen